gosang/gosang.github.io/content/posts/publish-research-papers-or-formal-blogs-with-visual-studio-code-and-latex.md

 ### 1. Install Visual Studio Code and LaTeX

-If you haven't already, download and install Visual Studio Code from [the official website](https://code.visualstudio.com/).
+If you haven't already, download and install [Visual Studio Code](https://code.visualstudio.com/).
 Also, ensure that you have LaTeX (TeX Live) installed on your system.
 [TeX Live](https://tug.org/texlive/) is a common distribution to consider.

 ### 2. Install the LaTeX-Workshop Extension

-Inside VS Code, go to the Extensions tab (Ctrl+Shift+X), search for "LaTeX-Workshop," and click "Install."
+Inside VS Code, go to the Extensions tab (Ctrl+Shift+X), search for `LaTeX-Workshop`, and click `Install`.

 ### 3. Create a LaTeX Document

-Click "File" > "New File" in VS Code.
+- Click `File` > `New File` in VS Code.
-Save the file with a .tex extension, for example, "my_paper.tex."
+- Save the file with a `.tex` extension, for example, `my_paper.tex`.

   Here's a simple LaTeX document template:

 ```latex
 \documentclass{article}